DHHS Division/Office issuing this notice: Office of Rural Health

 As a condition of receiving a grant award, successful applicants must:

-- Submit expense reports in a format specified by ORH for reimbursement
+- Submit a monthly expense report in a specified format for reimbursement.

-- Connect or have a plan to connect to NC HealthConnex (To meet the state’s mandate, a provider is “connected” when its clinical and demographic information are being sent to NC HealthConnex at least twice daily.”
+- Connect to NC HealthConnex (To meet the state’s mandate, a provider is “connected” when its clinical and demographic information is being sent to NC HealthConnex at least twice daily.)
 For further information, please see the HIEA website: https://hiea.nc.gov)

 How to Apply: